You gotta have fiber!

 Much of the paper produced in Idaho is made from “waste” — the tree parts from logging and sawmill operations that can’t be made into lumber.
 After harvesting, trees are cut into logs and are transported to the mill.
 At the mill, a debarker removes the bark from each log.
 The log is cut into boards of varying sizes.
 The wood that’s left over is then converted into wood chips, about the size of corn flakes (though not as tasty in milk!).

 The wood chips are then put into “pulp digesters” where they are broken down by steam and chemicals into a gloppy pudding of cellulose fibers and other wood components.
 In another process, the chemicals, wood resins, and wood lignin (sort of a natural glue in the wood) are removed.
 The cellulose fibers are cleaned and screened many times to get them ready to be made into paper.
+Some papermakers use a mechanical pulping process instead, where the wood chips are literally “beaten to a pulp.”

 From pulp to paper